Bsingstad/Heart-murmur-detection-2022-Simulab/README.md

 https://www.overleaf.com/project/62ac5159618b17866a4f9b1e

 # Tasks
-- [ ] @Anthony, Upload relevant papers (about Deep learning for murmur detection and also XAI if you manage to find this) to the paper folder in this github-repo
+- [ ] @Antony, Upload relevant papers (about Deep learning for murmur detection and also XAI if you manage to find this) to the paper folder in this github-repo
 - [ ] @Bjørn-Jostein will update this repo with a Jupyter Notebook @Anthony can use to run experiments
-- [ ] @Anthony, add your full name and affilitaion to paper: https://www.overleaf.com/project/62ac5159618b17866a4f9b1e
+- [x] @Antony, add your full name and affilitaion to paper: https://www.overleaf.com/project/62ac5159618b17866a4f9b1e
-- [ ] @Anthony, add more text to introduction part (cite papers from previous work)
+- [ ] @Antony, add more text to introduction part (cite papers from previous work)

 ---------------------------------